Cabbage and Sausage Skillet

 How to Make Cabbage and Sausage Skillet

 If needed, add additional olive oil to the skillet.
-Saute the onions and garlic for a minute and then add in the cabbage, smoked paprika, salt and pepper.
+Saute the onions and garlic for a minute and then add in the chopped cabbage, smoked paprika, salt and pepper.
+The cabbage can be chopped with a knife or you can use a food processor if you prefer.
 Saute for 6-10 minutes depending on how soft you want the cabbage.

 Pour in the red wine vinegar and sausage into the skillet and stir together.
 Taste for seasoning and serve.